l0kifs/task-context-mcp/.github/instructions/python-project-rules.instructions.md

 # Python Project Development Rules

+**CRITICAL: These rules are MANDATORY for ALL AI agents working with Python projects.**

 Modern rules and best practices for developing Python projects focused on long-term maintenance, readability, and performance.

+## AI Agent Compliance Requirements

+**MANDATORY BEHAVIOR:** When working with Python projects, AI agents MUST:
+1. Follow ALL rules specified in this document without exceptions
+2. Use ONLY the tools and approaches specified herein
+3. Refuse to use forbidden tools/approaches (pip directly, poetry, etc.)
+4. Always check project structure compliance before making changes
+5. Validate that all changes align with Clean Architecture principles

 ## Mandatory Tool Requirements